 Originally the house was Federal design consisting of a large hallway with two square rooms on each side, a kitchen and dining room in the basement and two upstairs bedrooms.
 The foundation, set approximately four feet into the ground, is brick, handmade on the premises.

-Two front Travelers’ Rooms (also called Bachelor Rooms) and the large covered front porch with it’s imposing stairway and wheat sheaf railing were added in the 1850′s.
-The house is situated to take advantage of prevailing breezes and with twelve foot ceilings, wide hallways and front windows that can be raised to walk through, there is a constant cooling air flow through the home.
+Two front Bachelor Rooms.
+The large covered front porch with wheat sheaf railing and three pediment roof were added in the 1840′s by George W. Tillery, a local craftsman who also did the woodwork for Giles County Courthouse in 1857.
+The house is situated to take advantage of prevailing breezes and with twelve foot ceilings, wide hallways and front windows, also called jib windows, that can be raised to walk through, there is a constant cooling air flow through the home.

 The original brick smoke house stands on the property and the original spring house is also standing on an adjacent property.
 Near the brick smoke house is a raised herb garden. many of the herbs raised here were used in the mid 1800′s by housewives, doctors and hospital stewards for medicinal and cleansing purposes.